 DDoS stands for Distributed Denial of Service.
 Sounds complicated?
-Don’t worry, it’s actually quite a simple concept to grasp.
+Don’t worry, it’s quite a simple concept to grasp.

 When DDoS attackers direct their bots against a certain target, it has some pretty unpleasant effects.
 Most importantly, a DDoS attack aims to trigger a “denial of service” response for people using the target system.
-This basically takes the target network offline.
+This takes the target network offline.
 If you’ve repeatedly struggled to access a retail website, you may well have encountered a denial of service.
 And it can take hours, or days to recover from.

 How does a DDoS attack work?